 Medicine Cabinet

 The Medicine Cabinet she gave me had never been used.
-Sadly, it sat in her garage in storage for a while and grew some mold.
+Sadly, it sat in her garage in storage space for a while and grew some mold.
 Did I also mention that the bottom part was rotted out?
 Let me show you.

 You can still buy this exact cabinet from Lowe’s today.
 So what could I do with it?